Free Wintertime Fun for Travelers in Santa Cruz County

 6. Discover Museums

 Learn about Santa Cruz surfing legends, the farming methods of a bygone era, the Monterey Bay National Marine Sanctuary and more at admission-free museums such as the Santa Cruz Surfing Museum, the Monterey Bay National Marine Sanctuary Exploration Center, Agricultural History Project, San Lorenzo Valley Historical Museum, Capitola Museum and the Aptos History Museum.
-The Seymour Marine Discovery Center offers free admission on October 14th, November 4th and January 6th.
+The Seymour Marine Discovery Center offers free admission on September 8th, October 6th, and November 3rd.
 The Santa Cruz Museum of Art & History is admission-free the first Friday of every month.
 And the California Agricultural Workers’ History Center at the Watsonville Public Library is a free exhibit that chronicles the history of agricultural laborers in the area and the products they harvest.

 7. SAVOR FINE ART